-Ideally promote a product (your own or an affiliate product) in every 4th email you send.
+Ideally promote a product (your own or an affiliate product) in every 3rd or 4th email you send.

 Therefore in your follow up series, if you have 5 emails the first 3 shouldn’t promote any paid product or service, but the 4th one can.